-3.9.
+- 3.9.
 The InTV of £498.5m was published in November 2018.
 This value was based on information received from the Developer at an early stage in the construction and development of the Project.
-This value was included in the EPQ document and Preliminary Information Memorandum (PIM) for the commencement of the EPQ stage of the Project.
+This value was included in the EPQ document and Preliminary Information Memorandum (PIM) for the commencement of the EPQ stage of the Project. - 3.10.

-3.10.
 The ITV of £448.4m was established in June 2019, with the formal ITV letter issued to the Developer in the same month.
-Our estimate was supported by our forensic accounting advisors, Grant Thornton (GT), our internal analysis, and the supporting information provided by the Developer.
+Our estimate was supported by our forensic accounting advisors, Grant Thornton (GT), our internal analysis, and the supporting information provided by the Developer. - 3.11.

-3.11.
 We conducted an in-depth cost analysis at ITV, however some costs could not be fully investigated and were highlighted as needing further attention at the FTV stage.
-This included:

-- a) the revision of unsubstantiated costs through our financial consultants;

-- b) review of a global settlement;

-- c) investigation into claims;

-- d) "remaining" and unsubstantiated costs;

-- e) calculation of the allocation percentage between Generation/Transmission Assets; and

-- f) dates relevant to ceasing the IDC.

-3.12.
+This included the revision of unsubstantiated costs through our financial consultants, review of the global settlement between BOWL and STDL/Nexans, investigation into claims related to the supply and installation of the subsea cable, "remaining" and unsubstantiated costs, calculation of the allocation percentage between Generation/Transmission Assets, and dates relevant to ceasing the IDC. - 3.12.
 Below are the main points arising from our review, the forensic review, and a description of the adjustments applied at ITV.
 Full details are set out in the ITV letter issued by Ofgem on 14 June 2019 (the ITV Letter).